wyndchyme/minecraft-3ds-unistore/.github/README.md

 <div align="center">

-__IMPORTANT: THIS UNISTORE IS IN THE PROCESS OF MERGING WITH THE [COMMUNITY UNISTORE](https://github.com/Minecraft-3DS-Community/Minecraft-3ds-unistore)__
+__IMPORTANT: THIS UNISTORE IS DEPRECATED.
+PLEASE REFER TO THE [COMMUNITY UNISTORE](https://github.com/Minecraft-3DS-Community/Minecraft-3ds-unistore)__

 __SUBMISSIONS ARE CLOSED__